Risk takers, bridge builders, catalysts for change. This is you.

 Congratulations!
 You are a William & Mary Leadership Award recipient.
 Your high school has identified you as a change-maker, a shaker-upper, a critical and creative thinker who brings people together.
 Your passion and commitment will be an asset to any campus community.
 We hope this award will encourage you to celebrate and reflect on your achievements, build upon them in your senior year and prepare to serve as a catalyst for positive change well into the future.

-The College of William & Mary and leadership belong in the same sentence.
+William & Mary and leadership belong in the same sentence.
 As a William & Mary Leadership Award recipient, you share the attributes of leaders we have educated for more than three centuries.

 We're counting on you